stephenrdoyle/hcontortus_genome/03_code/hcontortus_genome.section3_workbook.md

 cd ../

-# make intro hints from RNAseq - not this was not sued in the end
+# make intro hints from RNAseq - not this was not used in the end
 # bsub.py 10 01_bam2hints_RNAseq \
 # "/lustre/scratch118/infgen/archive/ss34/SCHISTO/augustus/augustus-3.2.2//bin/bam2hints --intronsonly --minintronlen=20 --source=E --in=starmap_merge.chr.bam --out=starmap_merge.chr.intron-hints.gff"
 #